danielfrankcom/CSC464/project/readme.md

 You can find the produced `.jar` file in `build/libs/`.

-The tests exercise all parts of the implementation for better than can be demonstrated through the entry point, however, the `.jar` file can be used to sort an array via the command line parameters.
+The tests exercise all parts of the implementation far better than can be demonstrated through the entry point, however, the `.jar` file can be used to sort an array via the command line parameters.

 ## Using the `.jar` file